An editorial · Vol. I · Boca Raton, FL · 2026

 • $1,380 per month × 12 months × 3 years = $49,680.
 This is the cost of the Blues' cash-out refinance decision over three years — before any second life event has happened.
 They will never see this money again.

-Both couples are 77 now.
-Both have lost a spouse.
-The decisions made at 62 are arriving on the doorstep.
+Both couples are 80 now.
+Both have lost a spouse in the three years since the $200,000 decision.
+The structural choice made at 77 is arriving on the doorstep with different consequences for each household.

 The Blues